UA Duffield Twin Theatre

 4 people favorited this theater

 This theatre was one of Fulton Mall’s four movie palaces which included the Loew’s Metropolitan Theatre up the street, the RKO Albee Theatre around the corner, and the Paramount Theatre two streets east.

 It was opened December 5, 1913 with seating provided in orchestra and balcony levels.
 In October 1915 it was enlarged to seat 1,000.
 A Wurlitzer 2 manual 14 rank theatre organ was installed October 23, 1926.

 The theatre was closed by the NYPD for investigation.
-It was later sold and then demolished.
+It never reopened and was later sold and then demolished.

 Today, a building on the site is a gymnasium named Planet Fitness.

 Just login to your account and subscribe to this theater.